quinnfinite/basketball/README.md

 # Basketball Application

-This repository is meant to be a mono repo.
+This repository is a intended as a mono repo.
+For specific application information, refer to it's README

-Applications
+Applications README's
 - [API - Readme](./api/README.md)

-Future applications, such as a Front End app to consume the API, would be added to this directory.